microsoft/AdaptiveCards/specs/DesignDiscussions/inlineEditability.md

       }
 ```

-2. Inherited properties of all Input fields will have one more property called `label` whose type will be `boolean`
+2. Inherited properties of all Input fields will have one more property called `inputAndLabelHorizontalAlignment` whose type will be `boolean`

 | Property | Type | Required | Description | Version |
 | -------- | ---- | -------- | ----------- | ------- |